 Upon completion of their study period at the host institution, the host institution will provide the home institution with (a) transcript(s) in _______ language of the academic results of the Double Degree student.

-Successful completion of a work placement is a mandatory part of both degree programmes.
+Successful completion of a work placement is a mandatory part of both Degree Programmes.

-Double Degree students of NKUST are NOT required to do a Bachelor thesis as part of their studies at NKUST; _____ students are required/not required to complete a Bachelor’s Thesis as part of their degree programme.
+Double Degree students of NKUST are NOT required to do a Bachelor thesis as part of their studies at NKUST; _____ students are required/not required to complete a Bachelor’s Thesis as part of their Degree Programme.
 The Bachelor’s thesis is supervised and graded by a supervisor from the home institution and honoured by the host institution.

 To obtain the Bachelor’s degree from the host institution, the Double Degree student must be awarded of the Bachelor’s degree from the home institution.